 - Keep a balance of salts, water, and other substances in the blood

 Ureters: Two narrow tubes that carry urine from the kidneys to the bladder.
-If urine backs up, or is allowed to stand still, bacteria can grow and a kidney infection can develop or pressure from fluid build-up can lead to symptoms such as nausea, vomiting, and abdominal or back pain.
+If urine cannot drain or is allowed to stand still, bacteria can grow and a kidney infection can develop or pressure from fluid build-up can lead to symptoms such as nausea, vomiting, and abdominal or back pain.

 Bladder: A balloon-shaped organ in the lower abdomen (belly) that stores urine.
 When a person passes urine or “pees,” the bladder muscle squeezes to empty the urine through the urethra.

 Sphincter muscles: Two circular muscles that help keep urine from leaking by closing tightly like a rubber band around the opening of the bladder.
 The sphincter muscles relax when a person urinates (pees).

-Nerves in the bladder: The nerves inside the bladder signal the body when it’s time to urinate or empty the bladder
+Nerves in the bladder: The nerves inside the bladder signal the body when it’s time to urinate (pee) or empty the bladder

-Urethra: A tube that is attached to the bladder and allows urine to exit the body
+Urethra: A tube that is attached to the bladder and allows urine to leave the body

 What are the treatments for bladder exstrophy?

-Surgery: The first treatment for bladder exstrophy is surgery to place the bladder inside the body.
+Surgery: The first treatment for bladder exstrophy is surgery to close and place the bladder inside the body.
 The surgery is almost always done early in life, soon after a baby is born, within the first 2-3 months of life.

 After surgery patients require ongoing care, which may include:

 - Catheterization (passing a tube to empty urine from the bladder)